Sankalpkitey99/COSA/README.md

 # COSA

-All notes related to Windows and Linux os are present here.
+Imp notes related to Windows and Linux os are present here.